mdeangelo272/ansible-demo/README.md

 If you would like instructions on how to install these tools or how to use them please [create a new issue](https://github.com/mdeangelo272/ansible-demo/issues/new) or [email me](mailto:iam@mdeangelo272.me).

 ## Usage
 This demo solution is intended to be completely self-contained.
-To install Cassandra and create a demo user simply run:
+To install Cassandra and create a demo keyspace simply run:
 ```
 vagrant up
 ```